great-expectations/great_expectations/docs/features/profiling.rst

 Profiling evaluates a data asset and summarizes its observed characteristics.
 By computing the observed properties of data, Profiling helps to reason about the data's expected properties when creating expectation suites.

-Profiling results are usually rendered into HTML - see :ref:`data_documentation`.
+Profiling results are usually rendered into HTML - see :ref:`data_docs`.
 GE ships with the default BasicDatasetProfiler, which will produce an expectation_suite and so validation_results that compile to a page for each table or DataFrame including an overview section: